EricDarve/NLA/content/First lecture.md

 	- Ishani Karmarkar
 	- Chartsiri Jirachotkulthorn
 - Style of class and what to expect
-	- This class will require some proof writing
+	- This class will require some proof-writing
 	- What is numerical linear algebra?
 		- Example: difference between the existence of eigenvalues and eigenvectors and how to compute them
 	- A class on numerical methods covers: